nikita-volkov/syntactic-class/README.md

 - **Composable and integrable:**
   Designed to work seamlessly with existing Haskell libraries and to be extended with newtype wrappers for handling multiple formats, ensuring flexibility and reuse.

-By leveraging a lawful typeclass, **syntactic-class** provides a uniform solution:

-- **For types with a single representation:**
-  It directly delivers the canonical format.

-- **For types with multiple representations:**
-  It encourages using newtype wrappers (e.g., a wrapper like `InIso8601` for dates) to distinguish between multiple valid formats.

 ## Why syntactic-class?